A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: RESULTS II: EMERGENCE OF ACTIVE REGIONS FROM THE CONVECTION ZONE TO THE CORONA

 The sunspot pairs formed in this simulation show clear asymmetries that are similar to those found in observed sunspots, in the sense of a stronger and more coherent leading spot and weaker and less coherent trailing spot.
-These properties are inherited from the flux bundles generated in the solar convective dynamo, which were demonstrated in Paper\,I. It is not surprising that the asymmetry extends to, if not the whole vertical domain, at least the lower corona.
-The coronal field strength on the leading spot side is clearly stronger than that on the trailing spot side.
-The difference is illustrate in the small panels by the contour lines of coronal field strength that are inclined between the two sunspots.
-At the three time instances between $t{\approx}22$ and 32\,h when the asymmetry is the most evident, the mean magnetic field strength (between $z{=}0$ and 35\,Mm) above the leading sunspot (about 230, 450, 600\,G) is about two times larger than that above the trailing sunspot (about 130, 200, 300\,G).
-Later when the trailing sunspot becomes stronger, the asymmetry becomes less significant but is still present.
+These properties are caused by the asymmetric flows associated with the flux bundles generated in the solar convective dynamo as explained in Paper\,I. It is not surprising that the asymmetry in magnetic field strength extends to, if not the whole vertical domain, the lower corona.
+The coronal magnetic field strength on the leading spot side is clearly stronger than that on the trailing spot side.
+The difference is illustrated in the small panels by the contour lines that are inclined between the two sunspots.
+At the three time instances between $t{\approx}22$ and 32\,h, when the asymmetry is the most evident, the mean magnetic field strength (averaged between $z{=}0$ and 35\,Mm) above the leading sunspot (about 230, 450, 600\,G) is about two times larger than that above the trailing sunspot (about 130, 200, 300\,G).
+Later, when the trailing sunspot becomes stronger, the asymmetry becomes less significant but is still present.